ignitedcms/gozen/README.md

 Zero ORMs or any other third party libraries.
 Ensuring Gozen is lightweight and giving you confidence that things won't break in the future.

+## Who is this for?
+If you're itching for a Laravel, Ruby on Rails or Django python like development experience in Go, you'll fall in love with Gozen.

 ### Features
 Scaffolding, middleware, templating, controllers, models, emails, authentication, form validation, web sockets, sessions, rate limiting,